itaruf/FinancialTradingSystems/README.md

  <ul style="text-align: justify;">
  <li>Trade
   <ul>
-  <li>Class that handles the trade between 2 orders and store the exchange data</li>
+  <li>Class that handles the trade between 2 orders and stores the data from the exchange</li>
   </ul>
  </li>
  </ul>